gitkraken/vscode-gitlens/README.md

 ## Are ✨ and ☁️ features free to use?

-✨ features are free for use on local and publicly hosted repos, while a paid plan is required for use on privately repos.
-While ☁️ feature access is based on your plan including a Free plan.
+✨ features are free for use on local and publicly hosted repos, while a paid plan is required for use on privately repos. ☁️ feature access is based on your plan including a Free plan.

 ## Where can I find pricing?

-Visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing) for detailed pricing information and feature matrix for plan plans.
+Visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing) for detailed pricing information and feature matrix for plans.

 # Support and Community